Kirk-Wang/Cloud-Native/README.md

 * Note: recent versions of the JVM can do this automatically (see `JDK-8146115`) and `this blog post` for detailed examples

+### More about the Downward API
+* This documentation page tells more about these environment variables
+* And `this one` explains the other way to use the Downward API (through files that get created in the container filesystem)

 ------------------------------------------------------------
 ------------------------------------------------------------
 ------------------------------------------------------------